simonayers/SACode/README.md

 # SACode
-Simple text editor for RISC OS with similar look and feel to Visual Studio Code
+Simple text editor for RISC OS with similar look and feel to Visual Studio Code.